 Kenjiro Yoshigasaki (1951-2021) started to practice yoga at the age of 10 and Aikido in 1968 as a direct student of Tohei.
 He came to Europe in 1977 as a regional chief instructor of the Ki no Kenkyukai.
 In 2001 Yoshigasaki founded his own organisation, Ki no Kenkyukai Internationale, to further develop Tohei's teachings.

-The organisation currently lists 190 dojos in 25 different countries.
-The contact person for the KnKi is Michael Holm from Denmark, who regularly visits nordic countries to do seminars.
+The KnK Musubi network was found after Yoshigasaki's passing.
+It currently lists 190 dojos in 25 different countries.
+The contact person is Michael Holm from Denmark, who regularly visits nordic countries to do seminars.

 Esa Lilja (b.
 1973) started to practice judo with Timo and Matti Hautoniemi in Jushinkan Ähtäri, Finland in 1985, soon followed with karate, ryukyu kobujutsu and aikido.
 In the 1990s he moved to Helsinki and started studying ki-aikido with Rainer Varis, taiji, again with Timo Hautoniemi, and kendo.
 In 2003 he founded Ki-Aikido Shizentai Dojo in Helsinki, and also started studying Amatsu style Daitoryu aiki-jujutsu.
 Lilja moved to Stavanger, Norway, in 2019 and founded Ki-Aikido Karasukai in 2021.

-Ki-Aikido Karasukai is connected to the Varis style of ki-aikido and the Finnish Ki Federation, and works closely together with the Ki No Kenkyukai Internationale.
+Ki-Aikido Karasukai is connected to the Varis style of ki-aikido and the Finnish Ki Federation, and works closely together with the Ki No Kenkyukai Musubi.